Published: Jul 06, 2011

 Strategy: Derive your scenarios directly from your research.
 The more time you spend in research, the easier it is to create a multitude of specific scenarios.
 It becomes a simple matter of describing exactly what you saw.

 Personas are an extremely valuable tool for designers who desire to create leading-edge results.
 As with other tools, the designer will need to acquire the skills through regular practice.
 If you give your team the space they need to master the tool, you'll find it to be a fabulous way to boost your UX practice.

-If you're looking to get more out of personas, you'll want to tune in to Whitney Quesenbery's May 22 Next Step virtual seminar, 7 things You Can Do with Your Personas.
+If you're looking to get more out of personas, check out Whitney Quesenbery's virtual seminar, 7 things You Can Do with Your Personas.
 Whitney will tell you the 7 characteristics of effective personas and describe how to use them for improving user experiences.
-Learn more about this virtual seminar

 Have you tried to use personas in your projects?
 What have you found to be the keys to your project's success (or the reason for your project's demise)?
 We'd love to hear your thoughts.
 Put them on our UIE Brain Sparks blog (and check out what others are saying).